 As much as we try to get it right in-camera, sometimes unwanted objects get in the way that we can’t help.
 Even worse is when we aren’t anywhere near a computer!
 What is a photographer to do?
-Use object removal apps on your phone of course!
+Use an object removal app on their phone, of course!

-Many photographers, imaging makers, and graphic artists stumble upon the common problem of wanting to remove a distracting element from an image.
+Many photographers stumble upon the common problem of wanting to remove a distracting element from an image.

-Luckily, programmers heard the cries for help and developed applications that use AI to instantly and seamlessly vanish whatever it is you want removed.
-Whether you’re working from a cell phone snap or a professional camera synched with your mobile Android device, this is our list of the five best object remover apps for android!
+Luckily, programmers heard their cries for help and developed applications that instantly and seamlessly vanish distracting objects.
+Whether you’re working directly from a smartphone or your professional camera is synced with your Android/iPhone device, you’ll appreciate our list of the five best object remover apps!

-For our list, I tested out the following two images in all of the applications; intended to encompass common objects photographers want to remove from their photographs.
+I tested out the following two images in all the applications.
+They’re intended to match common objects photographers want to remove from their photographs.

-The first image features a couple of Alaskan Klee Kai puppies playing and there’s a tennis ball in the way, which greatly ruins the composition.
+The first image features a couple of Alaskan Klee Kai puppies playing – but there’s a tennis ball in the way, which greatly ruins the composition.

-The second image is a Water Spaniel with a leash, something pet photographers encounter very frequently.
+The second image is a Water Spaniel with a leash, an issue that pet photographers encounter very frequently.
 By removing the leash, we can keep the focus on the dog.

 World-famous company Adobe redesigned many of the beloved Photoshop tools for mobile devices, including the ability to remove objects.

 What was once exclusive to the pay-only computer program has now been retrofitted for mobile devices at the steep price point of $0!
-Yes, Adobe Photoshop Fix is free and comes with many of the beloved tools that imaging makers have valued over the years.
-Three of which being the Spot Heal, Patch, and Clone Stamp tools.
+Yes, Adobe Photoshop Express is free and comes with many of the beloved tools that imaging makers have valued over the years.
+Three of these are the Spot Heal, Patch, and Clone Stamp tools.

 Depending on the complexity of your edit, you can use one of the above tools to remove an unwanted object.
 All of the tools are quite customizable, allowing you to adjust not only the size of the brush but also the hardness or softness of the brush’s edges.